armory3d/armorpaint_docs/README.md

 - `Brush Angle`: Pressure affects the angle of brush.
 - `Sensitivity`: Manual pen pressure sensitivity control.

 > ArmorPaint uses `Windows Ink` API on Windows. `Windows Ink` is available on Windows 8 or newer.

-When using Wacom tablets on Windows, ensure `Use Windows Ink` option is enabled in [Wacom Tablet Properties](https://armorpaint.org/manual/img/wacom.png).
+> When using a Wacom tablet on Windows, ensure `Use Windows Ink` option is enabled in [Wacom Tablet Properties](https://armorpaint.org/manual/img/wacom.png).

+> When using a Wacom tablet on Windows, you can rotate the viewport by assign `Alt` + `Left click` modifier onto pen button in [Wacom Tablet Properties](https://armorpaint.org/manual/img/wacom2.png).

 > Pen pressure is expected to work on Windows, Linux, macOS, Android and iOS.